J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 ```

 So how do we use syscalls with Assembly code?
 Well, syscalls have a set structure in machine language terms.
-Specific registers are used for specific arguments and then the 'syscall' instruction is then given that will pass all the arguments in said registers.
+Specific registers are used for specific arguments and then the 'syscall' instruction is given that will pass all the arguments in said registers.
 Below are the registers and what they are used for:

 ```c++
 RAX -> system call number